factoriadigital/prestashop-1.6-1.7-spam-registers-solution/Readme.md

 ### English

-Credits to [Doekia for his fix & script] (https://www.prestashop.com/forums/topic/981159-spam-customer-account-solution-13-17/).
+Credits to [Doekia for his fix & script](https://www.prestashop.com/forums/topic/981159-spam-customer-account-solution-13-17/).
 This module is based on his work.

 We have made this module in order to make things easier for those that don't have or don't know how to use FTP, or simply prefer a solution that works from prestashop backoffice.